 3. Add pocket holes the base of the bed.

 Add two holes about every 8-10″ along the bottom.
-It is helpful to have a partner working on the other side to hold it up.
+Having a partner working on the other side is helpful to hold it up.
 Adding a small block of wood to the end helps the holes go into the plywood straight.

 4. Attach the apron front to the base of the bed with 1 1/4″ Kreg screws.